Capital: Riga

 There are many different types of fisheries products made in Latvia, including frozen, salted, and smoked products, preserves, ready to serve products, and canned fish.
 To extend the range of products, fish processors use marine fish such as Atlantic herring (Clupea harengus), mackerel (Scomber scombrus), sardine (Sardine pilchardus), and sardinella (Sardinella spp.).
 Freshwater fish species, such as pike (Esox lucius), catfish (Silurus glanis), and common carp (Cyprinus carpio), are used in small quantities.

-The majority of the exports of fish for human consumption are traded within the EU market: over 50% of the total volumes in 2020, of which the major shares went to Lithuania, Estonia, Germany, and Denmark.
-Prepared and/or preserved fish and seafood products represented 37% of Latvia’s exports to the EU.
-Outside of the EU, Ukraine was the major receiver of fish and seafood from Latvia, absorbing about 50% of the non-EU export volumes.
-Belarus, followed by Uzbekistan, and the United States were other important destinations outside of the EU.
+The majority of the exports of fish for human consumption are traded within the EU market, including over 60% of the total volumes in 2022, of which the major shares went to Lithuania, Poland, and Estonia.
+Prepared and/or preserved fish and seafood products represented over 30% of Latvia’s exports to the EU.
+Outside of the EU, Ukraine was the major receiver of fish and seafood, absorbing almost half of Latvia’s non-EU export volumes and about one-third of the value.
+The United States and Belarus were other important destinations outside of the EU.

-Whole frozen fish was the largest product group with 56% of the total imported volumes.
-Fresh and chilled fish was the second largest group with 17% of the volumes, followed by fish fillets either fresh or frozen with an 11% share.
-EU countries supplied 74% of Latvia’s import volumes with Lithuania, Sweden, and Estonia being the major sources.
-Norway, Iceland, and the United Kingdom were the major suppliers from outside the EU.
+Whole frozen fish was the largest product group with 50% of the total imported volumes.
+Fresh and chilled fish was the second largest group with 21% of the volumes, followed by fish fillets either fresh or frozen with a 14% share.
+EU countries supplied 77% of Latvia’s import volumes with Lithuania, Estonia, and Sweden being the major sources.
+Norway, United Kingdom, and Iceland, were the major suppliers from outside the EU.
 The main import species are salmon, cod, mackerel, and Atlantic herring.

 Consumption